audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 - Who imports a particular Function?
 - Show me all DLLs imported by a certain EXE

-It was around this time that report comparing different EDRs was making its round.
+It was around this time a report comparing different EDRs was making the rounds.
 Results indicated that execution via DLL loads were hardly caught.
 If we're just talking execution (or persistence), and not privesc, where are there programs installed that run regularly and whose directories are probably writable?
 Looking at you, %APPDATA%.

 Let's continue playing with `dbghelp` Given we have a `Path` attribute where every PE is located...